IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

-# lesson1
-Lesson 1
+#Lesson 1:

-Money Basics
+## Money Basics

-The goal of this lesson is to provide a brief overview of the fundamental principles of money.
-Upon completion, students should be able to identify bills and coins, use basic terminology, and understand basic history of money.

-What is it
+1. What is it?

-Where did it come from
+2. Where did it come from?

-How to identify
+3. How to identify?

-Why do we use it?
+4. Why do we use it?

-Hey?

-Are you, are you excited to get started?

-What is Money?

 Money is something that serves as a medium of exchange, a means of payment, and a store of value.